ezsystems/commerce-documentation/docs/guide/customers/customers_api/customer_profile_data_components/customer_profile_data_events.md

 ## CustomerProfileDataEventInterface

 `CustomerProfileDataEventInterface` (`Silversolutions\Bundle\EshopBundle\Event\CustomerProfileData\CustomerProfileDataEventInterface`)
-is the general interface for any event which is thrown in customer profile data services.
+is the general interface for any event that is thrown in customer profile data services.

 ## AbstractCustomerProfileDataEvent